Explore our Crafts & Artisans

 One of our favorite places to visit is the block printing studio that we use.
 It is such an oasis within a crowded Indian city; lush with greenery and gently bustling with inspiring activity, the unmistakable sound of wooden blocks being hit with the back of the hand.
 Oh, and the delicious sweet chai tea that’s always on hand.

+How is it made?
 Block printing is an art in itself, dating back to 12th century India.
-To create a finished piece of hand printed fabric, it requires a pattern to be drawn, a carver to create the relief in wood, a colorist for the natural dye concoction, a master to apply the print expertly to the the fabric, and an amazing matriarch who conducts the whole show like a symphony.
+It all starts with a piece of wood called a Bunta, a block carved from seasoned teak by highly trained craftsmen.
+They etch a pattern on to the wood for the woodcarver to create a stamp.
+To create a finished piece of hand printed fabric, it requires a wood block, a colorist for the natural dye concoction, a master to apply the print expertly to the fabric, and an amazing matriarch who conducts the whole show like a symphony.

 It is a slow and beautiful process and we love the result that is created in this zen like atmosphere.
-All our hand block printed pillow cases are created this way, each individually with a placement print by our skilled block master and our intriguing color master who whips up her potions of vibrancy.
+Every item in our home decor collection is created this way, hand printed by our skilled block master and our intriguing color master who whips up her potions of vibrancy.

-We are so happy that the studio we use is able to find some new recruits to learn the skills handed down from the masters.
+We are so happy the studio is able to find some new recruits to learn the skills handed down from the masters.
 At one point it was looking like this ancient technique might die out some day soon.
 Thankfully there has been a resurgence in the West and East for this traditional technique, as people shun the chemically driven printing process formed in factories.
 We turn to block printing as a more natural way to get a unique product.
-Nothing describes block printing better than this quote.

 "Embrace the beauty in the handcrafted."